durcor/friedrice/README.md

   - sh (`set -o vi`)
   - zsh (vi-mode)

-## Some Usage Information
-- wpg templates need to be symlinked upon cloning/pulling if the symlink isn't there already

 # TODO
 - Flash windows/window borders on mode/submap change w/ overlay of transparent text in center of screen instead of notifications
-- migrate wpg templates to wallust
-- get off of xorg fully
-- move from i3blocks to top+bottom waybar/polybar
+- move from hyprland/sway + waybar to cosmic?
 - nixos?